 “The minimalist trend isn’t rising, it’s here, it’s everywhere around us.
 We’re living in a society that ultimately wants less.
 We’re condensing our wants to meet our needs – and in a world in which we are absolutely inundated and bombarded with information – we value simple and effective over flash and glamor.”

-So how does this relate to marketing?
-The answer is simple – quality over quantity.
+How does this relate to marketing?
+The answer is simple: Quality over quantity.

 The “Less is More” Approach

 Far too often, we see clients throwing money at every marketing method they can afford in hopes of reaching as many people, as frequently as possible.

 But the reality is, marketing is an investment toward your ultimate goal.
 When you market, you want to do three things:

 Unfortunately, your ideal customer is a small fraction of the audiences you can “reach” across multiple channels.

 Furthermore, we’re beginning to follow fewer social accounts; create (and not check) email addresses specifically for marketing messages; and minimize the overall amount of content we are consuming.